How Saurabh Gupta, the CFO of Dixon Technologies embraces digital transformation to grow the 28-year-old company

 The cloud offers an affordable alternative for ERP and that lowers both Opex and Capex because it eliminates the need to purchase software and hardware or hire additional IT staff.

-Cloud allows us to have an integrated storage facility, which the company can be access at any time from any location.
+Cloud allows us to have an integrated storage facility, which the company can access at any time from any location.

 It allows all demand availability of storage and computing power and therefore makes it easier to scale up as per requirements.